Walt Disney Concert Hall

 Walt Disney Concert Hall in Los Angeles, California, 2004.
 Photograph by John Sullivan.
 Public Domain.
 Source: Wikimedia Commons

 This essay by architectural historian Thomas S. Hines about the opening of the Walt Disney Concert Hall first appeared in 1991 in the book Peter Eisenman & Frank Gehry (Rizzoli).
-It was edited and reformatted for publication on the occasion of the Getty Research Institute exhibition Berlin/Los Angeles: Space for Music.
+It has been edited and reformatted for publication here on The Iris on the occasion of the Getty Research Institute exhibition Berlin/Los Angeles: Space for Music. —Ed.

 The Disney Hall project is a trenchant example of the interconnection of architecture with the rest of life—political, social, cultural, economic, scientific.
 It began with Lillian Disney’s expressed wish to honor the memory of her husband with a gift of $50 million to a major Los Angeles cultural institution.
 Conversations between the Disney family and board members of the Los Angeles Music Center focused on the long-felt need of the philharmonic for a hall of its own, as a part of the Music Center but separate from the overburdened Dorothy Chandler Pavilion.
 The County Board of Supervisors first proposed that the open and underutilized mall west of Grand Avenue, opposite the existing complex, be offered as the site with a bridge connecting it to the Music Center plaza.
 But the Disney family and the Music Center board members countered that the best and the only acceptable location was the county-owned “Lot K” at First and Grand, between the Chandler Pavilion and the recently completed Museum of Contemporary Art.(3)